Lukc/tartines-www/index.md

 We are open-minded people who dedicate our lives to science and culture.

-We believe in free software, democracy and decentralization.
+We believe in libre software, democracy and decentralization.
 And probably many other things!